Brunswick Line: Rolling stock

 Brunswick Line trains typically have four to six single- or bilevel passenger cars and one or two diesel locomotives.
 The trains operate in a push-pull configuration, with the cab car typically facing Washington.

 Before they were replaced by new Bombardier Multilevel II cars, MARC's ex-Metra Pullman Gallery cars were used exclusively on the Brunswick Line, which is the only MARC line with all low-level platforms (except the Frederick Branch, which has a high-level platform at Monocacy station).

 Service

-The Brunswick Line has service only on weekdays, with nine trains in each direction during morning and evening rush hour, and an additional train outbound from Union Station on Fridays.
+The Brunswick Line has service only on weekdays, with nine trains in each direction in the peak direction (toward Washington during morning rush hour and toward Brunswick, Frederick, or Martinsburg during evening rush hour.
+An additional train runs outbound from Union Station on Fridays.
 Three of the nine trains in each direction serve the Frederick branch.
-Of the remainder, three inbound and three outbound serve Martinsburg, while the remainder originate or terminate at Brunswick.
-A bus runs between Frederick and Point of Rocks, meeting trains that do not serve the Frederick Branch.
+Of the remainder, three inbound and three outbound serve Martinsburg, while the remaining three round trips originate or terminate at Brunswick.

+Transit (Frederick County) operates Meet-the-MARC bus shuttles between Frederick and Point of Rocks, meeting trains that do not serve the Frederick Branch.
+The agency operates a morning bus shuttle operates from Walkersville to Frederick.
+A bus shuttle is also operated by the Eastern Panhandle Transit Authority, which runs from Brunswick to Martinsburg in the evening, which meets trains that don't serve West Virginia.